 Whether you're bringing your data over from another platform or starting from scratch, it's easy to get up and running in Float using the CSV import tool or by importing from your existing project management tool.

-Start by selecting Import from the People or Projects pages.
+Start by selecting Import from the People or Projects view of the Manage page.

 Choose the Upload a file option and then Download template.